gitcal/PBICRL/README.md

-If you find this code and paper relevant to your work, you can cite it as follows:
+If you find this code and paper useful and relevant to your work, please cite the paper as follows:

 @article{papadimitriou2024bayesian,\
   title={Bayesian Constraint Inference from User Demonstrations Based on Margin-Respecting Preference Models},\